What to do if you find a kitten

 Kittens are great survivors.
 We recently had a case of a number of members mobilizing to rescue a kitten that had adopted a tourist at a hotel, only to find out that the kitten belonged to one of the staff!

 However, sadly there are many cats and kittens in Chiang Mai that urgently need help.
-Alone, abandoned, sick kitten(s)
+Alone, abandoned or sick kittens.

 If you find one or more very tiny kittens, the chances are that the mother is not far away.
 Unless the kitten is at very serious risk, please leave them where they are.
 It would be very helpful if you could check on them over the next 24 hours.
 Sadly, the mother might be a victim of a vehicle accident or even poisoning.
 If there is no sign of the mother, the babies will require taking into care and we at Kitten Rescue and Adoption Chiang Mai would do our best to help.